-Environmental
+Vintage

+Release 2020B

+Content

+The environmental suite of data consists of several separate database components including:

+- WeatherRisk

+- QuakeRisk

+- Wildfire Risk

+- Climate

+- Air Quality

-Vintage Release 2015B November, 2015 Content The environmental suite of data consists of several separate database components including: WeatherRisk QuakeRisk Climate Air Quality A wide range of applications benefit from these databases, including insurance underwriting, retail merchandising, and real estate.
+A wide range of applications benefit from these databases, including insurance underwriting, retail merchandising, and real estate.

 WeatherRisk includes four separate types of hazards: hurricanes, tornadoes, hail, and damaging winds.
-Each of these exhibits distinctive geographic patterns - both in terms of frequency and intensity.
+Each of these exhibit distinctive geographic patterns - both in terms of frequency and intensity.

 QuakeRisk can often provide some surprising insights in areas outside of the well-known seismic zones of the far western states.

+Wildfires are an annual major risk in most areas of the western United States, and while large fires often burn in the rugged and generally unpopulated mountainous areas, the combination of dry conditions, heat, and winds can often lead to major disasters along what is known as the wildland-urban interface.

 For automated merchandising systems, the climate data (average January, July, and annual temperatures, rainfall, and snowfall) can help to avoid costly stocking errors.
 The heating and cooling degree days can assist in determining demand for heating and cooling equipment, for example.

 Finally, there are a number of air quality measures which can be important to individuals contemplating relocation, among others.

+Methodology

-Methodology The WeatherRisk database consists of four separate types of weather- related hazards: hurricanes, tornadoes, hail, and damaging winds.
+The WeatherRisk database consists of four separate types of weather-related hazards: hurricanes, tornadoes, hail, and damaging winds.
 The data are the results of a series of spatial analysis carried out on records compiled from publicly available USGS sources aimed at producing risk index estimates at the block group level and above.

-Also take into consideration are cartographic databases, while certainly interesting, do not provide any "actionable" information to the user, as it is extremely difficult to interpret the likely risk for any given point using historical location data.
-The spatial analysis undertaken is based on several underlying facts: • At a "macro" scale, there is a clear pattern of incidents of any type
+Cartographic databases, while certainly interesting, do not provide any "actionable" information to the user, as it is extremely difficult to interpret the likely risk for any given point using historical location data.
+The spatial analysis undertaken is based on several underlying facts:

-(e.g. "tornado alley")

-Environmental

-• At a "micro" scale, the particular path which a single tornado or hurricane takes, or the precise location of high wind incidents or hail is essentially a random occurrence.
+- At a "macro" scale, there is a clear pattern of incidents of any type (e.g. "tornado alley") - At a "micro" scale, the particular path which a single tornado or hurricane takes, or the precise location of high wind incidents or hail is essentially a random occurrence.
 It is only through the accumulation of a large number of historical records that the randomness at the local scale begins to show a pattern at a regional scale.

 As such, a simple count of how many tornadoes have passed through any particular block group is of no value, as this certainly falls within the "micro" scale.
 Given a long enough historical record (e.g. several thousand years), this might be an appropriate technique for evaluating the potential risk.
 However, given the relative shortness of these data series, a simple arithmetic exercise is not sufficient.
 Instead, for any particular point occurrence (e.g. hail observation) a conical filter was applied using a simple distance decay measure.
-For path events (e.g. a tornado path), a distancedecayed linear filter was applied.
+For path events (e.g. a tornado path), a distance-decayed linear filter was applied.
 For any particular point in space, the accumulated probabilities could then be calculated by summing the areas underneath these conical and linear filters.